Deep Functional Factor Models: Forecasting High-Dimensional Functional Time Series via Bayesian Nonparametric Factorization: Experiments

 \subsection{Experiment Setup and Metrics}

-Moreover, to assess the predictive accuracy of the proposed model, we split the data into a training set with the first $n_1$ periods and a test set with the last $n_2$ periods.
+To assess the predictive accuracy of the proposed model, we split the data into a training set with the first $n_1$ periods and a test set with the last $n_2$ periods.
 We use the training set to train the parameters in the model following the steps in Section~\ref{sec:inference}.
-Then for an integer $h>0$, we make the $h$-step-ahead prediction given the fitted model using the first $n_1$ periods, and then repeatedly move the training window by one period, refit the model, and make the $h$-step-ahead prediction.
-We compute the mean absolute prediction error (MAPE) and mean squared prediction error (MSPE) by
+Then for an integer $h>0$, we make the $h$-step-ahead prediction given the fitted model using the first $n_1$ periods.
+We then repeat this process by moving the training window by one period, refitting the model, and making the $h$-step-ahead prediction.
+We compute the mean absolute prediction error (MAPE) and mean squared prediction error (MSPE) using the following equations:

 where $M=Kp(n_2-h+1)$.
 In our DF\textsuperscript{2}M implementation, we incorporate three cutting-edge deep learning modules: LSTM, GRU, and the self-attention mechanism.
 In the deep learning modules, we employ a feedforward neural network equipped with ReLU activation functions to map inputs into a designated hidden layer size.
-Subsequently, the transformed inputs are channeled through a time-invariant full-connected neural network, LSTM, GRU, or self-attention mechanisms, and denote them as DF\textsuperscript{2}M-LIN, DF\textsuperscript{2}M-LSTM, DF\textsuperscript{2}M-GRU and G-ATTN, respectively.
-For DF\textsuperscript{2}M, the outputs of deep learning modules are passed to the kernel function, while in conventional deep learning, they are converted to outputs via a linear transformation.
+Subsequently, the transformed inputs are channeled through a time-invariant full connected neural network, LSTM, GRU, or self-attention mechanisms, denoted as DF\textsuperscript{2}M-LIN, DF\textsuperscript{2}M-LSTM, DF\textsuperscript{2}M-GRU and DF\textsuperscript{2}M-ATTN, respectively.
+For DF\textsuperscript{2}M, the outputs of the deep learning modules are passed to the kernel function, while in conventional deep learning, they are converted to outputs via a linear transformation.
 We evaluate their performance against conventional deep learning models under the same structural setting and regulations.
 The optimal hyperparameters, along with a detailed description of the deep learning architecture, can be found in Appendix~\ref{app:dl_details}.
-The proposed inference algorithm is used to infer DF\textsuperscript{2}M and make predictions.